RishikeshDinde/Frontend-Development-Projects/README.md

 # Frontend-Development-Projects
-👋 Hi!
-I'm Rishikesh Dinde, an M.Tech grad passionate about frontend development.
-Explore my projects showcasing skills in HTML, CSS, JavaScript, and Python.
-From responsive designs to interactive web apps, dive into innovative UI/UX experiences.
-Let's connect and create together! 🚀
+👋 Welcome to my frontend development portfolio!
+I'm Rishikesh Dinde, an M.Tech graduate in Transportation Engineering from IIT Madras with a strong passion for frontend development.
+This repository showcases my projects, where I've utilized skills in HTML, CSS, JavaScript, and Python to create responsive and user-friendly web applications.